What Causes Pimples on the Chest?

-Pimples can be very embarrassing and painful at times, some of you have noticed pimples or acne appear on several parts of your body, thus ranging from areas like your face, chest, neck, shoulders and back.
+Pimples can be very embarrassing and painful at times, some of you have noticed pimples or acne appear on several parts of your body, thus ranging from areas like your face, chest, neck, shoulders, and back.
 Any form of pimples and wherever it appears can really make one feel very uncomfortable coupled with the pains that pimples come along with in some cases the pains can be really severe.

 We would be looking at pimples on the chest, what causes it, some symptoms of pimples and some facts about pimples.
-But before we dive into the above mentioned areas, let us first take a look at a brief definition of pimples or acne.
+But before we dive into the above-mentioned areas, let us first take a look at a brief definition of pimples or acne.

-What is Pimple or Acne?
+What is a Pimple or Acne?

 Are Pimples and Acne the Same?

 Most people often get confused when the words acne and pimples have been used.
 Most people ask if pimples are different from acne.
 Well, the fact is that both acne and pimples have similar skin conditions and appearances, however, the difference between acne and pimples is that acne is the outbreak of pimples, so we can say that acne refers to severe pimples (Source: Perfect Skin Care for You).